How Not to Be Seen: Plot

-There is then a panning shot across a line of beach huts along the sea while the narrator explains that Mr. and Mrs. Watson of Ivy Cottage, Worplesdon Road, Hull, have chosen a very cunning way of not being seen.
+There is then a panning shot across a line of beach huts along the sea while the narrator explains that Mr. and Mrs. Watson of Ivy Cottage, Worplesdon Road, Hull have chosen a very cunning way of not being seen.
 "When we called at their house, we found that they had gone away on two weeks' holiday.
 They had not left any forwarding address and they had bolted and barred the house to prevent us getting in.
 However, a neighbour told us where they were", as the camera pans to spot a singled-out hut in the middle of the beach.
 The hut containing the Watsons explodes, accompanied by the couple's screams.
 The camera cuts to a Gumby-looking fellow identified as the neighbour who told the filmmakers where the Watsons were.
 He explodes and his boots are the only remains.
 "Nobody likes a clever dick," explains the narrator.

 The film cuts to a shack ("And this is where he lived"), which also blows up, then changes to another shack ("And this is where Lord Langdon lived—who refused to speak to us"), which blows up as well.
 The picture goes on to various changes of houses ("So did the gentleman who lived here, and here, and, of course, here"), which each blow up, and then a series of atomic explosions ("Manchester, and the West Midlands, Spain, China!").
 The narrator bursts into diabolical laughter and the sketch segues into a presenter (Michael Palin) stopping the film due to it becoming too distressing for certain viewers (though not to him).

-After a short piece about a man who rode a tricycle across the Atlantic Ocean who couldn’t be interviewed as he had gone to the wrong studio, he interviews football player Ludovic Grayson, "the man who scored all six goals in Arsenal's 1-0 victory over the Turkish Champions FC Botty" (Terry Jones), who is hiding in a filing cabinet to protect himself from being seen, and therefore caught and killed.
-However, when the presenter explains that Grayson can still be heard, the latter is killed in the resulting explosion.
+After a short piece about a man who rode a tricycle across the Atlantic Ocean who couldn’t be interviewed as he had gone to the wrong studio, he interviews football player Ludovic Grayson, "the man who scored all six goals in Arsenal's 1-0 victory over the Turkish Champions FC Botty" (Terry Jones), who is hiding in a filing cabinet to protect himself from being seen.
+However, when the presenter notices that Grayson can still be heard, the latter is killed in the resulting explosion.
 The presenter then introduces "Jackie Charlton and the Tonettes", where they perform "Yummy, Yummy, Yummy" by Ohio Express while hiding inside shipping crates.